Grifo89/Member-only/README.md

 # Things you may want to cover:

-1. Authentication
+1. Authentication.
-2. Routes
+2. Routes.
-3. Models
+3. Models.

 # TECHNICAL DOCUMENTATION
 ## Pre-requisites